ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

    type="denester"
    └─sequence_identifier : sequence identifier, default "Denester1"

+   type="element_remover"
+   ├─sequence_identifier : sequence identifier, default "RemovedElementSequence1"
+   └─remove_list : a single string that is a comma separated list of elements to remove,
+                   default is an empty string

 Output carriage type dependent options for "carriage": ::

    type="direct"
    └─id : id of the 'pipe' to write to, default "default"

    type="filesystem"
    ├─folder : The output folder/directory.
 Folder is created if it does not exist.
-Existing files are overwritten, default "./export"
-   ├─rotating_buf : Rotating buffer size.
-This will keep the last N number of files created in the folder or all if 0, default 0
-   ├─suppress_manifest : Whether to suppress writing of a manifest file (e.g. for EBU-TT-D output).
+   │          Existing files are overwritten, default "./export" ├─rotating_buf : Rotating buffer size.
+This will keep the last N number of files │                created in the folder or all if 0, default 0 ├─suppress_manifest : Whether to suppress writing of a manifest file │                     (e.g. for EBU-TT-D output).
 Default False ├─message_filename_pattern : File name pattern for message documents or EBU-TT-D documents.
-It can contain {sequence_identifier} and {counter} format parameters, default "{sequence_identifier}_msg_{counter}.xml"
+   │                            It can contain {sequence_identifier} and {counter} format │                            parameters, default "{sequence_identifier}_msg_{counter}.xml"
    └─filename_pattern : File name pattern for EBU-TT-Live documents.
                         It needs to contain {counter} format parameter, which will be populated with the sequence number.
 Default "{sequence_identifier}_{counter}.xml"

    type="websocket"
    ├─proxy : HTTP proxy in format ADDR:PORT
-   ├─listen : Socket to listen on for /subscribe connection requests i.e: ws://ADDR:PORT, default "ws://localhost:9001" └─connect : List of /publish connections to make.
-Expected values are URL strings which will be parsed; if one does not conform to the pattern a config error will be generated..
+   ├─listen : Socket to listen on for /subscribe connection requests i.e: ws://ADDR:PORT, │          default "ws://localhost:9001"
+   └─connect : List of /publish connections to make.
+Expected values are URL strings which will
+     │         be parsed; if one does not conform to the pattern a config error will be generated.
      └─Example: ws://<host>:<port>/<sequenceIdentifier>/publish

    type="websocket-legacy"